AdobeDocs/workfront.en/help/administration-and-setup/customize-workfront/create-manage-custom-conditions/create-edit-custom-conditions.md

 # Create or edit a custom condition

-As an `Adobe Workfront administrator`, you can create or edit a custom condition for projects, tasks, and issues to match the needs of your organization.
+As an Adobe Workfront administrator, you can create or edit a custom condition for projects, tasks, and issues to match the needs of your organization.

 ## Access requirements